 I hope you have been able to follow my journey so far, but I am sure you will agree that four Probation Hostels in four counties in less than three months is hardly the resettlement I was expecting.

-Just to add to the above when I got to the Brighton AP I signed on at the Job Centre but because I didn’t have any identification I was unable to open a bank account.
+Just to add to the above when I got to the out of prison I signed on at the Job Centre but because I didn’t have any identification I was unable to open a bank account.

 I kept getting calls from the Job Centre telling me they had money for me but was unable to pay it to me as no bank account.
 However as no ID, No bank account and no money to pay for my driving licence (£17)